MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control-power-automate.md

 Power Automate can be used to automate workflows around your Collaboration Manager application.
 For example, automatically create tasks when a new record is created.

-Collaboration control connector enables developers to access Collaboration control APIs by triggers or actions in automated workflows in Microsoft Power Automate, Microsoft Power Apps and Azure Logic apps.
+Collaboration control connector enables developers to access Collaboration control APIs by triggers or actions in automated workflows in Microsoft Power Automate, Microsoft Power Apps, and Azure Logic apps.

 > [!NOTE]
 > Currently Collaboration controls are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).